amu-oss/whattodo/docs/source/blogging.rst

 Blogging
 ========

 One of the most effective ways to get a grasp on a new topic, is to write about it.

-To answer the question - *"Why Blog?"*, read this awesome guide - `here
+To answer the question - *"Why Blog?"*, read `this awesome guide
 <https://summertraining.readthedocs.io/en/latest/blogging.html>`_ by `Jason
 Braganza <https://janusworx.com/>`_.

-Writing blogs is highly encouraged.
 At AMU-OSS, we follow the practice of writing blog posts about whatever we've learnt in the weekly online sessions.

 We encourage the habit of writing frequently, and on anything of your interest.